 What is hyperpigmentation and how to tackle it?

 How often do we find ourselves booking an appointment with a dermatologist seeking a prescription for hyperpigmentation?
 A lot!
 We all complain of our forehead being darker than the rest of our face or sudden brown spots, ageing signs, dark patches and even acne scars.
 All these things are due to an imbalance of the natural pigmentation and excessive melanin production in our body.
 It can take months or even years to get away with such stubborn marks, often referred to as Hyperpigmentation.
-Today, let's dive in deep to understand everything about this skin condition and the correct skin care routine we can follow to tackle this.

 What is Pigmentation?